RodrigoMarce/quantifi-mqp/README.md

 This project is the FinTech MQP for Quantifi.
 Its purpose is to lead the AI transformation at Quantifi.

-# RAG Basic Example
+# RAG Implementation

 This repository contains a minimal **Retrieval-Augmented Generation (RAG)** pipeline built with [LangChain](https://python.langchain.com/docs/tutorials/rag/).
-It loads local `.txt` documents (or uses demo text), splits them into chunks, embeds them with OpenAI embeddings, indexes them in a FAISS vector store, and uses a simple LCEL RAG chain to answer questions.
+It loads local `.txt` and `.pdf` documents (or uses demo text), splits them into chunks, embeds them with OpenAI embeddings, indexes them in a FAISS vector store, and uses a simple LCEL RAG chain to answer questions.

 ---